MrL314/smknov91/README.txt

 COLOR MAP   - Palette set for the course selected under MAP on the main menu MARIO       - Sprite view of the 8 racers with the palette set for the course selected - Most likley this was used to make sure the
               drivers sprites looked correct for each theme

+After you set the values for BATTLE OBJ and BOUND POWER, exit back to the main menu with (Y+B+START+SELECT).
+This will save your settings.